Upgrade, Inc.: High-Yield Savings Account

 Upgrade offers a high-yield savings account, Premier Savings.
 Premier Savings accounts offer a high annual percentage yield (APY) on balances of $1,000 or more, have no monthly or annual account maintenance fees, and are insured in FDIC and/or NCUA insurance through Cross River Bank or Participating Institutions.

 Uplift Acquisition and Rebrand

 Upgrade acquired travel-focused BNPL provider Uplift for $100 million in July 2023, expanding their strategy into travel as an additional vertical and another significant need of consumers.
-In December 2024, Upgrade announced the rebranding of Uplift to Flex Pay, marking an exciting new chapter of growth, innovation, and expanded opportunities for customers and partners across the U.S. and Canada.
+In December 2024, Upgrade announced the rebranding of Uplift to Flex Pay, opening a new chapter of growth, innovation, and expanded opportunities for customers and partners across the U.S. and Canada.

 Expedia, one of the world’s leading travel technology companies, chose Flex Pay to bring flexible payment options to travelers booking cruise vacations in the U.S. and Canada.
 This offering became available in March 2025 across five Expedia Group brands, including Expedia Cruises, Expedia.com, Travelocity.com, Orbitz.com, and Cheaptickets.com.
 This partnership built upon the success of Upgrade’s cruise division, which achieved a 23% year-over-year growth in bookings in 2024, driven by both increased volume and order value.

+Boost Money

+Boost Money provides high-yield savings accounts and secured-credit cards to consumers.